Universal Translation Services

 • Give Gifts:

-Another important aspect of Singapore culture that has become a part of the corporate world is the exchanging of gifts.
+Another important aspect of Singapore culture that has become a part of the corporate world is exchanging gifts.
 However, this is also something where you should keep people’s religious beliefs in mind.
 For instance, you cannot give alcohol or pork-related gifts to your Muslim partners.
 You should also avoid giving leather products to your Hindu partners.

 • Speak Politely: